This is a developing article; it will be updated as additional photos and interviews come in.

 As the third quarter closed, they added another touchdown, bringing the score to 41-10.

-Today also marked the 50th anniversary of West Chicago’s state-winning football team, and many of the athletes came from all over the nation – including Texas and Florida – to see the Homecoming game.
+The Homecoming game also celebrated the 50th anniversary of West Chicago’s state-winning football team, and many of the athletes came from all over the nation – including Texas and Florida – to see the Homecoming game.

 “There’s a lot of love and respect left from our years and memories of our schoolwork and our team in football in the championship games, that game that we played in,” Henry Antes said.